atom134/DayZ-Database-Auto-Backup/README.md

 - That's it your done and now a backup of your database with date and time will be done automatically for you.
 Let me know if you have any problem.

-Edited the bat file because it can't archive files that are being read by another process, so files like players.db and occasionally the binary files will also fail.
-And players.db is obviously, very important.
+Modified the bat file because it would not archive files that are being read by another process (when dayz is running) and the backup would fail.

 Thanks to @Quackdot for telling me my mistake and offering a workaround.

+Thanks to @blkcamarors for giving me the idea of using Bec to start the .bat